Exploring your options in language and linguistics

 The TCLL offers two Options designed to complement any major: the Option in Linguistics and the Option in Languages.
 Each enables you to include a wide range of courses in either linguistics or language (modern, Indigenous, and ancient), gaining breadth in the field while also allowing for some specialization.

-Language courses offered vary according to the term and the campus, but our core languages are American Sign Language, Chinese, French, German, and Spanish.
+Language courses offered vary according to the term and the campus, but our core languages are American Sign Language, Chinese, French, German, Russian, and Spanish.
 Beginners' courses are offered in all of these languages, and in some you may also be able to take upper-year courses where staffing permits.
 In French, we have a number of courses catering to absolute beginners, those with some background, and those with a good knowledge who are seeking to maintain or enhance their French skills.

 Remember, too, that courses in language exist in other departments: study ancient Greek and Latin through the Ancient Greek & Roman Studies Program; or take Nishnaabemowin or Mohawk through Indigenous Studies.